hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 ./scripts/deploy/node-one/deployCC.sh
 ```

-This will deploy the CC over the network by execing the script into the client container.
+This will deploy the CC over the network by executing the script into the client container.

 3. On Server A, test that the CC has been properly installed by running the following command INSIDE of the cli container by running: